ricardomm7/leaflink/docs/sprintB/us005/01.requirements-engineering/Readme.md

 * **AC1:** There must be at least one competence/skill.
 * **AC2:** A team name must be assigned.
-* **AC3:** The maximum team size and the set of skills need to be supplied by the HRM.
+* **AC3:** The maximum&minimum team size and the set of skills need to be supplied by the HRM.

 ### 1.4.
 Found out Dependencies